 Ribbon Microphones – Instrument Favorites

 I love ribbon microphones for live instrument recordings.
 They add warmth to the tone of music by accenting lows when close-miked.
-The mic can be used to discriminate against distant low frequency noise in its most common gradient form.
-Careful though…accenting lows sometimes produces boomy bass.
+The mic can be used to discriminate against distant low-frequency noise in its most common gradient form.
+Careful though…accenting lows sometimes produce boomy bass.
 Wait, that could be very good…lol.

 Ribbon microphones are very susceptible to wind noise so don’t use them outside unless shielded well.
 You get a pure natural sound with quick, smooth transients, just as you hear it when you place this mic in the studio.

-Conventional ribbon microphones average 15 to 20 dB lower sensitivity than condenser mics, necessitating the use of high-quality, high-gain microphone preamplifiers for recording softer sound sources like acoustic instruments, vocals and room ambiance.
+Conventional ribbon microphones average 15 to 20 dB lower sensitivity than condenser mics, necessitating the use of high-quality, high-gain microphone preamplifiers for recording softer sound sources like acoustic instruments, rap vocals, and room ambiance.
 They are also not cheap Mics.
 Pricing range $500 – $5,000

 Dynamic Microphones – The Work Horses

-This is what you want to buy just for rehearsals or something like that.
+This is what you want to buy just for your hip hop rehearsals or something like that.
 If you are going to be around people who will lay the mic down on floors or they will drop it practicing dance moves you are safe with these.
 Price range $79.00 – $499

-People who have studios largely prefer condenser microphones for recording, as they are known to have greater ability to reproduce the pace of any instrument or vocal sounds.
-They also generate output of a higher decibel and happen to be more sensitive to higher sounds.
+People who have rap recording studios largely prefer condenser microphones for recording, as they are known to have greater ability to reproduce the pace of any instrument or vocal sounds.
+They also generate an output of a higher decibel and happen to be more sensitive to higher sounds.

-As mentioned above, most studios go for condenser microphones for recording jobs owing to their sensitivity and finer ability to regenerate sounds of higher decibels and may be because they happen to be more delicate as compared to dynamic microphones for recording works.
+As mentioned above, most hip hop studios go for condenser microphones for recording jobs owing to their sensitivity and finer ability to regenerate sounds of higher decibels and maybe because they happen to be more delicate as compared to dynamic microphones for recording works.

 Having said that, condenser microphones are a common sight in live music concerts, suspended above the drummers and in chorus programs.
 They are mostly available with either small or large diaphragms.
 The former one is more suited for concerts, while the latter one is preferred in studio vocals.